CS-SI/Orekit/src/site/markdown/data/contexts.md

 ## Context handling in Orekit

-The following class diagram show how contexts are handled in Orekit.
+The following class diagram shows how contexts are handled in Orekit.

 ![data class diagram](../images/design/data-context-class-diagram.png)